What is the Best Shoulder Pain Treatment for you?

 Patients respond well to:

-Cortisone injections can provide significant pain relief for people suffering from shoulder pain due to conditions like rotator cuff injuries, bursitis, or arthritis.
-The anti-inflammatory properties of cortisone can reduce swelling and alleviate pain.
+Steroid injections can provide significant pain relief for people suffering from shoulder pain due to conditions like rotator cuff injuries, bursitis, or arthritis.
+The anti-inflammatory properties of steroids can reduce swelling and alleviate pain.

 Many people find the procedure relatively painless.